 There is something specific about the 3am call that is different from the 2pm call, and it's worth naming.

 When the call comes at 3am, you wake from sleep into fear.
 For a split second before you're fully conscious, you don't know if this is an emergency.
 You pick up with your heart already going.
-And then you hear her voice, and you hear that she's confused but not in immediate danger, and there is this particular mixture of relief and exhaustion and something close to despair — because it's 3am and this is your life now.
+And then you hear their voice, and you hear that they's confused but not in immediate danger, and there is this particular mixture of relief and exhaustion and something close to despair, because it's 3am and this is your life now.

 And then the guilt.
 Because you felt despair.
 Because for one moment you were frustrated.
-Because she can't help this, and you love her, and you also need to sleep.
+Because they can't help this, and you love them, and you also need to sleep.

 Practical Steps That Reduce Nighttime Calls